openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 Step (set in `.def=<dstype>,<heartbeat>,[<min>|U],[<max>|U],<step>` with step in seconds)

-Sets the timeintervall(seconds) between consecutive readings.
+Sets the time intervall(seconds) between consecutive readings.

 - Steps or Granularity (set in `.archives=<consolidationfunction>,<xff>,<steps>,<rows>`

-Steps are the number of consecutive readings that are used the create a single entry into the database for this timeintervall.
+Steps are the number of consecutive readings that are used the create a single entry into the database for this time intervall.
-The timeintervall covered is calculated by (step x steps) seconds.
+The time intervall covered is calculated by (step x steps) seconds.

 Now for the archives: As already said, each datasource can have several archives.
 Think of an archive as a drawer with a fixed number of boxes in it.
-Each (step x steps) seconds (the step is globally defined for the RRD, 60s in our example) the most-left box is emptied, the content of all boxes is moved one box to the left and new content is added to the most right box.
+Each (step x steps) seconds (the step is globally defined for the RRD, 60s in our example) the leftmost box is emptied, the content of all boxes is moved one box to the left and new content is added to the rightmost box.
 The "steps" value is defined per archive it is the third parameter in the archive definition.
 The number of boxes is defined as the fourth parameter.